 Replacing bad credit with good credit is mandatory!
 The previous tip to “minimize account balances” will not work too well if you have no current open credit card accounts.
 You may be thinking how can I get new credit if I have bad credit or no credit at all?
 Well, I’ve got the solution.

 Get a credit card specifically designed for consumers who need to rebuild credit.
-The Cerulean Credit Card is a fairly easy credit card to qualify for and can help rebuild credit if managed correctly.
+The Credit One Bank® Credit Card is a fairly easy credit card to qualify for and can help rebuild credit if managed correctly.
 A credit account like the Fingerhut Credit Account is also easy to get and designed for consumers looking to build or rebuild credit history.

 Secured credit cards are also an option.
-USAA Bank offers a great secured credit card that reports monthly to the credit bureaus.
-It works just the same as unsecured credit with the exception of you placing a deposit, typically from $200 up to $5,000 in an FDIC insured bank account.
+The First Progress Platinum Prestige MasterCard® Secured Credit Card has no minimum credit score required for approval.
+It works just the same as unsecured credit with the exception of you placing a deposit, typically from $200 up to $2,000 in an FDIC insured bank account.
 That deposit not only serves as your credit limit but also reduces the risk to the credit card company.

 Exercise caution when seeking new credit.
 You want to avoid too many credit applications as each inquiry will decrease your credit score by a few points and banks will view you as a risk because credit applications indicate you may be taking on too much debt.